olwend/jvm-cucumber/Documentation.md

 ### Put Request:

+Feature file:

+Given I create a put request with table
+When I run a put request
+Then the status returns 200

+Step definitions:
 For the Put request you'll updating data
 - To do this you'll want to set up the request by specifying a couple variables
     - First, the Base Url, for example the github url is https://api.github.com/